coapp/coapp.org/src/dynamic/tutorials/autopackage-guide.html.md

 	};
 ```

 For information on appropriate values for these fields, please refer to the **[NuGet documentation](http://docs.nuget.org/docs/reference/nuspec-reference)** on the subject.
-Of particular interest to us is the `id`, which determines the default output filenames.
+Of particular interest to us is the `id` field, which determines the default output filenames.

 ###### Files
 The `files` node defines the files to be included in this package.
 There are multiple pre-defined collections which should cover the vast majority of needs for NuGet library packages.
 These include: